clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 **Congratulations!**

 You've successfully installed and set up Kubernetes in |CL| using Docker and runc or CRI-O and kata-runtime.
 You are now ready to follow on-screen instructions to deploy a pod network to the cluster and join worker nodes with the displayed token and IP information.

-Related Topics
+Related topics
 **************

 Read the Kubernetes documentation to learn more about: